China's Jan-Feb coal output jumps 10.3% for winter heating

-BEIJING, March 15 (Reuters) - China's coal output rose 10.3% in the first two months of 2022 from a year earlier, after Beijing encouraged miners to ramp up production for the winter heating season, with demand also boosted by Indonesia's export ban.
+BEIJING, March 15 (Reuters) - China's coal output rose 10.3% in the first two months of 2022 from a year earlier, after Beijing encouraged miners to ramp up production for the winter heating season, with demand also receiving a boost from Indonesia's export ban.

 The world's biggest coal miner and consumer produced 686.6 million tonnes of the dirty fossil fuel during January-February period, up from 617.59 million tonnes in the same period in 2021, the National Bureau of Statistics said on Tuesday.

+Indonesia, China's largest overseas coal supplier, imposed a shock ban on shipments on Jan.
+1. This boosted demand for China's domestic coal as seaborne shipments were delayed and regional benchmark prices surged.

+China's output is expected to stay at a level of more than 12 million tonnes a day in the near-term, as Beijing strives to ensure sufficient energy supply amid a global price surge and supply disruption in the wake of Russia's invasion of Ukraine.

-(Reporting by Muyu Xu and Dominique Patton; Editing by Shivani Singh and Christopher Cushing)
+(Reporting by Muyu Xu and Dominique Patton; Editing by Shivani Singh & Shri Navaratnam)

 ((muyu.xu@thomsonreuters.com; +86 10 56692117;))